naonvl/jammates-miniaudio/README.md

 This project demonstrates how to connect a Flutter app to platform-specific services.
 And using miniaudio for audio module

-You can read more about
+You can read more about Flutter
 [accessing platform and third-party services in Flutter](https://flutter.dev/platform-channels/).

+You can read more about MiniAudio
 [accessing platform and third-party services in MiniAudio](https://miniaud.io/).

 ## iOS